ltpn/tp4-exercises/README.md

 - The Julia kernel should work with no additional setup.
 - The Octave kernel has to be manually selected under the "Jupyter kernels" section.
-- The MATLAB kernel works only by re-launching the codespace with the "Jupyter Lab" editor after it has been built for the first time.

 </details>